rosscullen/zha-network-visualization-card/README.md

 ## DEPRECATED THIS IS NOW BUILT INTO HOME ASSISTANT!!!

 There will be no further updates to this card.
-If you have it installed make sure to remove it and the zha_map custom component when updating to HA 1.0.0
+If you have it installed make sure to remove it and the zha_map custom component when updating to HA 2020.12.x

+To access ZHA Network Visualization card in Home Assistant 2020.12.x and onwards, do the following:
+"Configuration" -> "Integrations" -> on the "Zigbee Home Automation" integration, Choose "Configure".
+Up along the top you will see "Visualisation" to access it.

 # zha-network-visualization-card